Mrs. Serial Killer

 Mrs. Serial Killer, also spelled as Mrs Serial Killer, is a 2020 Indian crime thriller film, written and directed by Shirish Kunder and produced by his wife Farah Khan.
-The film stars Jacqueline Fernandez, Manoj Bajpayee and Mohit Raina in the main lead roles while Aamir Khan's niece Zayn Marie Khan makes her acting debut in the film.
+The film stars Jacqueline Fernandez, Manoj Bajpayee and Mohit Raina in lead roles while Aamir Khan's niece Zayn Marie Khan makes her acting debut in the film.

-Jacqueline plays the titular role of the film.
+Jacqueline plays the title role of the film.
 The film was released on Netflix on 1 May, coinciding with May Day.

 Plot

-Sona Mukherjee tells her husband Mrityunjoy Mukherjee (Joy) that she's pregnant.
+Sona tells her husband Mrityunjoy Mukherjee (Joy) that she's pregnant.
 Inspector Imran Shahid, who is also Sona's ex-boyfriend, visits her house to collect evidence against Joy in a serial killing case.
-Sona thinks Shahid is just trying to frame Joy to take revenge on him for taking away his love.
+Sona thinks Imran is just trying to frame Joy to take revenge on him for taking away his love.

 The serial killing case is that of six girls who went missing; their bodies were found in an isolated house owned by Joy.
 All the victims were unmarried and pregnant and were then aborted and dismembered.
 Joy, a gynaecologist, is arrested and the town's people lose respect for him.
-Sona, who firmly believes that Joy is innocent and framed by Shahid, visits Joy in prison, and Joy tells her to ask a famous lawyer Mr. Rastogi for help, whom he had saved before.
+Sona, who firmly believes that Joy is innocent and framed by Imran, visits Joy in prison, and Joy tells her to ask a famous lawyer Mr. Rastogi for help, whom he had saved before.
 Joy's bail application is rejected by the court for all found evidence is against Joy.
 Rastogi suggests that Sona prove Joy's innocence by killing one more girl in the same way the previous six were killed to prove that the killer is not Joy.

 Sona is a kind person and unwilling to hurt anyone but finally agrees after she is convinced that there's no other way to prove Joy's innocence.
 She chooses her neighbor Anushka Tiwari, an unmarried pregnant girl.
 News of Anushka's death reaches police, making the court believe Joy is not the killer.
 He is granted bail.

-After Joy returns home, Sona shows him Anushka, who is still held captive by her.
-Sona didn't actually kill her, but found an unclaimed body and dressed it up to make it look like Anushka's body.
+After Joy returns home, Sona shows him Anushka, who is still held captive by her. didn't actually kill her, but found an unclaimed body and dressed it up to make it look like Anushka's body.
 Meanwhile, Anushka's boyfriend Sid follows them and finds that Anushka is actually alive in the basement of Joy's clinic.
 Sid tries to free her but accidentally locks himself in the cupboard.